lucifr/Alfred-Extensions/README.markdown

 3. Select the video file in Finder.
 Press `⌥+⌘+\` to bring up the action menu.
 4. `subtitle`

+You should be aware that subtitles downloaded from shooter.cn (which is a Chinese subtitle website) may be mostly in Chinese.

 ### More to Come...